Introduction

 If you're going to trace, I always suggest using a site like istockphoto.com to find the image and pay for it.
 This way you won't be using copyrighted images to trace over.
 Or taking your own picture to trace over.
 Unfortunately though, istockphoto has nothing with RPG or "anime".
 So I just went on images.google.com and found a picture which I think is suitable, here it is:

-Now you've imported this picture into your logo document.
+When I came across this picture, I got the idea that I can vector trace over her face and hair to create what I want, and then integrate it along with the font selection in some unique way.
+So once you've found the picture you want to trace (if not the same one), save it to your hard drive, open it up in photoshop, CTRL-A, CTRL-C to select it and copy it, and go back to your main logo document and CTRL-V. Now you've imported this picture into your logo document.
 Once you've imported it, with her layer selected, you can cut off the bottom half of her body.
 (Select the first tool in the upper left corner of the tools menu, Rectangular Marquee Tool), select the bottom half of her body and hit the delete key.
-Your screen should look something like this by now (You can hide the text layers behind it).
+Your screen should look something like this by now (You can hide the text layers behind it). |

 Vector Tracing